openvcloud/docs/docs/Architecture/SystemArchitecture.md

 ### Datacenter Abstraction Layer

-Also implemted by JumpScale 8 Core components is the **Datacenter Abstraction Layer** providing developers an interface to interact with the **Agent Controller**, and thus the server nodes.
+Also implemted by JumpScale 8 Core components is the **Datacenter Abstraction Layer** providing developers an interface to interact with the **Agent Controller** and thus the server nodes.

 ### Master REST API

-Both local and remote interactions with the **Datacenter Abstraction Layer** happens through REST API.
+Both local and remote interactions with the **Datacenter Abstraction Layer** happen through REST API.

 ### Operator Portal